Large Language Models

 Definition: Techniques that involve inserting specific instructions or sequences into prompts to manipulate the model’s output.

-Techniques: Stop sequences, ignore previous instructions, specify start of response
+Techniques: Stop sequences, ignore previous instructions, skeleton key

 Examples: